SamWindell/Signet/docs/usage.md

 ## trim
 #### Description:
-TrimCommand: removes the start or end of the file(s).
-This subcommand has itself 2 subcommands, 'start' and 'end'; one of which must be specified.
+Trim: removes the start or end of the file(s).
+This command has 2 subcommands, 'start' and 'end'; one of which must be specified.
 For each, the amount to remove must be specified.

 #### Usage:
-trim `[OPTIONS] SUBCOMMAND`
+trim `[OPTIONS] COMMAND`

 #### Options:
 `-h,--help`
 Print this help message and exit

 `--help-all`
-Print help message for all subcommands
+Print help message for all commands

 `Subcommands:`